Vyral/base-template/_posts/2018-06-28-real-estate-fundamentals-cgi-calculator.md

 ---
 layout: post
 title: 'Real Estate Fundamentals: CGI Calculator'
-date: 2018-06-28 19:36:54
+date: 2018-06-28 19:36:00
 tags:
 excerpt: >-
-  Have you heard of the GCI calculator?
+  Have you heard of the CGI calculator?
 If not, it’s something you need to add to your business today.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Marcus+Green/VIdeos/2018/June/Northern+Utah+Real+Estate+Coaching-+Real+Estate+Fundamentals-+CGI+Calculator.mp4
 pullquote: >-
-  One of the fundamental tools you should be working with in your real estate business is the GCI calculator.
+  One of the fundamental tools you should be working with in your real estate business is the CGI calculator.
 Here’s how it works.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true